 Watermelon is a great thirst quencher.
 It is a most welcome fruit during the scorching Indian summer.
 Its botanical name is Citrullus Lanatus.
 It is called watermelon in English and ‘Tarbry’ in Hindi.
 It belongs to the family of Cucurbitaceae ( Cucumber) family.

-Watermelon is native of Tropical Africa with probably a secondary centre of diversification in India.
-It is said that this fruit was found in the kalhari desert region of Africa by David Livingstone, the famous english explorer.
+Watermelon is native of Tropical Africa with probably a secondary center of diversification in India.
+It is said that this fruit was found in the Kalahari desert region of Africa by David Livingstone, the famous English explorer.
 It has been cultivated at least since Egyptian times.